digidem/digital-democracy.org/_jobs/2020-07-edt-coordinator.md

 ## How to apply

-Send a note with the following by 9am UTC, August 17th (or earlier!), to [jobs+edt@digital-democracy.org](mailto:jobs+edt@digital-democracy.org) If we are interested in talking further we will get in touch with you by August 20th.
+Send a note with the following by 9am UTC, August 10th*, to [jobs+edt@digital-democracy.org](mailto:jobs+edt@digital-democracy.org) If we are interested in talking further we will get in touch with you by August 20th.
 Interviews will be scheduled for the week of August 24th.
+(*Updated deadline due to high volume of applicants.)

 - Why you’re interested in this role and working with Digital Democracy